It’s summertime and this means crafts for kids with paper and other easy materials is on the to-do list!

 Image Source: Craftiments

 These are so pretty!
-Ass soon as I found them I popped them on this list.
+As soon as I found them I popped them on this endless list of fun craft ideas.
 They make a great classroom project for kids in science class.

 DIY Dory Hat